 The Board has adopted a majority voting policy (the "Majority Voting Policy") that stipulates that, in an uncontested election of directors, if a nominee receives a greater number of votes "withheld" from his or her election than votes "for" such election, the nominee will immediately submit his or her resignation to the Chair of the Board for consideration following the meeting (to take effect immediately upon acceptance by the Board).
 The Nominating and Corporate Governance Committee will consider the offer of resignation and will make a recommendation to the Board of whether or not to accept it.
 The Board shall review, consider and act on the Nominating and Corporate Governance Committee's recommendation within 90 days following the applicable meeting of the Shareholders of the Company.
 The Board shall accept the resignation absent exceptional circumstances that would warrant the nominee to continue to serve on the Board.
 The Company will promptly issue a press release announcing the Board's decision, and a copy of that press release will be provided to the Toronto Stock Exchange ("TSX").
-If the Board declines to accept the resignation shall not participate in any Nominating and Corporate Governance Committee or Board meetings at which his or her resignation is considered.
+If the Board declines to accept the resignation, the press release shall fully state the reasons for its decision.
+Any director who tenders his or her resignation shall not participate in any Nominating and Corporate Governance Committee or Board meetings at which his or her resignation is considered.
 The Majority Voting Policy does not apply in circumstances involving contested director elections.